 Using Remote Desktop to Connect to Physical Server

 You can use Remote Desktop Connection - a standard Windows application - to connect to the physical server by means of the Remote Desktop Protocol (RDP).
-The feature is available only for Internet Explorer 5.0 or above.
+The feature is available only for Internet Explorer.
 It is not supported by other browsers.